Skip to main content

 > purgetss m

-• Animation: Provides methods for playing or applying basic animations and transformations to Alloy objects.
+• Animation: Offers methods for playing or applying basic animations and transformations to Alloy objects.

 To learn more